-British scientists say startled honeybees emit a teeny “whoop!” noise when jostled or head-butted by another bee.
-The team described their findings this week in the journal PLOS One.
+British scientists say startled honeybees emit a teeny whoop! noise when jostled or head-butted by another bee.
+The team described their findings the journal .

 Bee societies are astoundingly sophisticated and complex; they’re strict hierarchies in which every bee knows its job and its place.
 To keep this social machine humming along, bees rely on multiple forms of communication: chemical signaling, electrical impulses, gestures (like their waggle dance), and sound.

 One of the most common sounds is a quick little wing-buzz used often in crowded colonies.
 Bees seem to make this noise when they ask another bee for food and as they interfere with another bee’s waggle dance—a move that tells the second bee to change its plans.
 Because the buzz seems to be used to abort the waggle dance and any foraging that might follow, scientists call the noise the “stop” signal.

 To learn more about the signal, researchers at the UK’s Nottingham Trent University set up accelerometers and cameras inside honeybee hives and left them there for a year.
 (This particular sound is inaudible to the naked human ear and can only be picked up with monitoring devices.)

 The resulting recordings were surprisingly packed with these little buzzes.
 So packed, in fact, that lead author Martin Bencsik began to suspect we’d misinterpreted its meaning.
 “There’s no way a bee was trying to inhibit another one that frequently,” he told New Scientist, “and there’s no way a bee would request food that frequently.”

 So what is the buzz about?